davidjbuchanan/MS2-Fledgling/README.md

 </li>

 <li>
-Feature 10 - translate API
+Feature 10 - Translate API
 Introduce a facility for non-english speaking users to translate the website content into alternate languages.
 </li>